 - Exercise clothes such as jogging suits, gym shorts, T-shirts, walking or running shoes, and rainwear.

-- If participating in the Addiction & PTSD/ OSI program, boots for the Facilitated Equine Experiential Learning session.
+- If participating in the Concurrent Addiction & PTSD/ OSI program, boots for the Facilitated Equine Experiential Learning session.

 - For those who snore – nasal strips and ear plugs.